starters-dev/awesome-starters/README.md

 # awesome-[starters.dev](https://starters.dev)

-This list is a collection of starters that I use in personal, business, and educational purposes.
+This list is a collection of starters (created and maintained by me) that are used in production, personal, and educational purposes on daily basis.
 No hard judgements ✌️

 ## Contents